Carceral-Ecologies/Carceral-ECHO-data/DataDictionary.md

 * Smaller facilities may receive less frequeny inspections

 ## Quarter
-* Defines a unit of time of approximately three months to define the quanity of noncompliance or violations within the time period
+* A quarter is a unit of time that spans three months and is the standard base unit for reporting noncompliance events or violations in ECHO.
+For the Clean Water Act, the permittee will generally report three times within the quarter.
 * There are four quarters in a year
 * The ECHO Database also allows individuals to explore data in monthly time increments